What Could Come Next with the Proposed Overtime Rule?

-The Department of Labor's final rule expanding the federal overtime regulations.
-For many companies, it may dramatically change the amount of their payroll or cause them to alter their workforce or operations.
+The U.S. Department of Labor's (DOL) proposed overtime rule would expand current federal overtime regulations.
+For many companies, it may change the amount of their payroll or cause them to alter their workforce or operations.
 The DOL estimates that the new salary level under the proposed rule would expand overtime to 1.1 million workers, and the cost to employers in the first year the rule is in effect would be $464.2 million.
 But the overtime rule won't necessarily impact all exempt employees, so make sure you understand which employees may be affected.

-An employee who is paid on a salary basis at a threshold that meets or exceeds the current salary threshold of $455/week and who meets the duties test of either the executive, administrative or professional white collar exemptions may be impacted by the new overtime rule where they are earning less than the new salary threshold of $913/week or $47,476 if they work the entire year.
+Currently, an employee who is paid on a salary basis at a threshold that meets or exceeds the current salary threshold of $455/week ($23,660/year) and who meets the duties test of either the executive, administrative or professional (called "EAP exemption") are not subject to the overtime rule.

-Under the proposed rule, an employer may apply incentive payments including non-discretionary bonuses and/or commissions to up to 10 percent of the salary threshold where those payments are made on at least a quarterly basis.
-And finally, under the Final Overtime Rule, the DOL will automatically raise the weekly salary threshold amount every three years, beginning January 1, 2020.
+Under the proposed rule, an employer may apply incentive payments including non-discretionary bonuses and/or commissions up to 10 percent of the salary threshold where those payments are paid annually or more frequently.

 Highly Compensated Employees (HCEs)

-There is one additional type of employee who may be impacted by the Final Overtime Rule, those employees who currently meet the Highly Compensated Employee exemption.
-This exemption requires the employee to be paid on a salary basis, receive a weekly salary of at least $455/week, earn an annual salary of at least $100,000/year and customarily and regularly performs at least one of the exempt duties or responsibilities of an exempt executive, administrative or professional employee.
-Under the Final Overtime Rule, these employees must continue to meet the applicable duties test, must earn an annual salary projected to be $147,414 in 2020.
+There is one additional type of employee who may be impacted by a new overtime rule: those employees who currently meet the Highly Compensated Employee exemption.
+This exemption requires the employee to be paid on a salary basis, receive a weekly salary of at least $455/week, earn an annual salary of at least $100,000/year, and customarily and regularly perform at least one of the exempt duties or responsibilities of an exempt executive, administrative, or professional employee.
+Under the proposed overtime rule, these employees must continue to meet the applicable duties test, and must earn an annual salary projected to be $147,414 in 2020.
 This salary level is similar to what would have applied had the 2016 final rule gone into effect.

-If you are a retail establishment, employees paid on a commissioned basis who meet the exemption under Section 7i from overtime under the Fair Labor Standards Act would not be impacted by the Final Overtime Rule.
+If you are a retail establishment, employees paid on a commissioned basis who meet the exemption under Section 7i from overtime under the Fair Labor Standards Act would not be impacted by the proposed changes to the overtime regulations.

-The Outside Sales white collar exemption does not have a salary basis requirement and therefore employees who meet this exemption also are not impacted by the proposal.
+The outside sales white collar exemption does not have a salary basis requirement and therefore employees who meet this exemption also are not impacted by the proposal.

 Many employers had made adjustments in pricing, staffing, work scheduling, and other matters ahead of the anticipated final rule that was scheduled to take effect in 2016.
-Those employers who did not previously take action may want to do so now to cover the potential increases in payroll should you decide to increase salaries to retain the exempt status of your impacted employees or potential increase in overtime costs where these employees are transitioned to non-exempt status and become eligible for overtime pay.
+Those employers who did not previously take action may want to do so now to cover the potential increases in payroll if you decide to increase salaries to retain the exempt status of your impacted employees, or the potential increase in overtime costs where these employees are transitioned to non-exempt status and become eligible for overtime pay.

-Of note, independent contractors are not covered under the Fair Labor Standards Act and therefore not eligible for overtime pay.
+Of note, individuals correctly classified as independent contractors are not covered under the Fair Labor Standards Act and therefore are not eligible for overtime pay.
 However, you cannot merely call a worker an independent contractor in order to avoid overtime pay requirements if the worker, in fact, meets the criteria of a covered employee.
 Consider your options carefully before moving forward to ensure your full compliance with the new overtime rule when it goes into effect.